stanedward1/hexo/themes/cactus/README.md

 - Support for local search
 - Projects list
 - I18n support
-- Disqus integration
+- Disqus / Utterances
 - Google analytics / Baidu Tongji / [Umami Analytics](https://umami.is)
 - Font Awesome icons
 - Simplicity

+## Prerequisites

+1. In order to use this theme you must have installed [hexo](https://hexo.io/docs/).

+2. Create the `root` directory for the blog by initializing it with hexo:

+    ```sh
+    $ hexo init my-blog
+    ```

+3. Navigate into the new directory:

+    ```sh
+    $ cd my-blog
+    ```

 ## Install

 1. In the `root` directory:

-    ```git
+    ```sh
     $ git clone https://github.com/probberechts/hexo-theme-cactus.git themes/cactus
     ```

-2. Change the `theme` property in the `config.yml` file.
+2. Change the `theme` property in the `_config.yml` file.

     ```yml
     # theme: landscape
     theme: cactus
     ```

    See below for more information on how to customize this theme.

 3. Create pages and articles with the `hexo new [layout] <title>` command.
    For example, to create an "about me" page, run:

     ```sh
     $ hexo new page about
     ```

-    This will create a new file in `source/about/index.md` Similary, you can create a new article with
+   This will create a new file in `source/about/index.md` Similarly, you can create a new article with

     ```sh
     $ hexo new post "hello world"
     ```

    and add some interesting content in `source/_posts/hello-world.md`.

 4. Run: `hexo generate` and `hexo server`

 5. [Publish your blog](https://hexo.io/docs/one-command-deployment.html)!

 ## Configuration

 You can (and should) modify a couple of settings.
 An overview of all settings can be found in  [_config.yml](_config.yml).
 The most important ones are discussed below.